I'm Jennifer Knight

-Today, I think, feel and live like my life depends on it--because it does!
+Today, as a Trauma Informed Life Coach, I think, feel and live like my life depends on it--because it does!
 I make bold choices for myself.
 I truly love myself (for the very first time!) and have a renewed capacity to love others.
 I have developed a relationship with health anxiety, fear--and even death, through coaching.

 Side effects have included: